Super Mario 3D Land: Plot

 During a storm, a tail-like branched tree called the "Tail Tree", which stands on Princess Peach's castle grounds, is stripped of all its leaves.
-The leaves, which turn out to be Super Leaves, were in reality taken by Bowser who is using them to bestow Squirrel Tails on his minions granting them new abilities such as limited flight.
+The leaves, which turn out to be Super Leaves, were in reality taken by Bowser who is using them to bestow tanooki tails on his minions granting them new abilities such as limited flight.
 Unaware of this situation at first, when Mario and the Toads go to inspect the tree the next day they discover a letter from Bowser, learning that he has kidnapped the princess.
 Mario sets off in pursuit to locate and rescue the princess, learning in the process of Bowser's intentions for using the aforementioned stolen Super Leaves.
 After rescuing her, the Toads and Mario return to the Mushroom Kingdom with Tanooki Suits while Mario carries the princess.
 Mario's actions lead to the restoration of the Tail Tree.
 However, a photo falls to the ground revealing Luigi behind bars with a Koopa Troopa and Peepa, beginning Mario's quest into the Special World 1.

 After rescuing Luigi, Mario and Luigi go on his quest in completing the other 7 Special worlds.
 After Luigi and Mario complete the Special 8 Castle level, a new letter falls to the ground far away in an open plain.
-The three Toads who helped Mario earlier on investigating the letter and discover that Bowser has kidnapped Peach once again.
+The three Toads who helped Mario earlier on investigate the letter and discover that Bowser has kidnapped Peach once again.
 After Peach is rescued once again by Luigi and Mario, another photo is found with Peach in a Tanooki Suit.